 - “Darius Chan impresses peers with ‘his sharp legal insight, client-friendly manner and consistently high work ethic’”, Who’s Who Legal 2018

 - “a very, very smart guy and a great all-round lawyer who is building a strong reputation in the market”, Who’s Who Legal 2017

 - “very clever” with “collaborative, clear communication on sensitive arbitration mandates”, Chambers Legal Global and Asia-Pacific 2017

 Besides counsel work, Darius receives arbitrator appointments.
-He conducts the course on international arbitration at Singapore Management University.
+He teaches the course on international arbitration at Singapore Management University.
 Darius publishes extensively and his writing on arbitration has been cited by the Singapore Court of Appeal.
-He is appointed to the international editorial board of the prestigious Journal of International Arbitration, and acted as Special Editor to an issue dedicated to arbitration in Asia.
+He is appointed to the international editorial board of the prestigious Journal of International Arbitration, acting as Special Editor to an issue dedicated to arbitration in Asia.

 Formerly appointed in a judicial capacity as an Assistant Registrar of the Supreme Court of Singapore, Darius is experienced in court litigation.
 He was appointed amicus curiae in an appeal before the Singapore courts where his contribution was described by the Chief Justice as being “careful”, “excellent and invaluable”.

 - Infrastructure, mining and commodities